eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 [^3]: I confess that I didn't write this code (ChatGPT did) and didn't test it, as I have never installed Java on my current laptop.
 I hope to keep it that way.
 [^4]: Often, that "appropriate action" is to just return the error (or wrap it with additional metadata first, then return it).
 This defers the decision to the next level up of calling code.
 [^5]: I wanted to add a third reason: that creating and differentiating different types of errors is very clunky.
 From what I can tell, it's quite common to always use `errors.New()` with a string to create new errors.
 That makes parsing the enclosed string the only way to tell different errors apart in the calling code.
 It seems to be possible to create custom error structs and to check which one is returned, but the one time I researched it I found it underdocumented online and cumbersome to implement.
 [^6]: My overall view of Go is pretty negative at this point, though I reserve the right to change my mind.
 My thinking: if you want to change the way things have been done for decades, you'd better have good reasons (and turn out to be right).
 I think Go's error idioms are ultimately bad but reflect some good ideas.
+Using `iota` instead of `enum` is sort of nifty, though not worth the confusion of introducing an unfamiliar language feature.
 But its zero values, where anything uninitialized is automatically some default value, cause all kinds of bugs and seem like a worse version of null -- one that doesn't crash your program but instead corrupts all your application data.
 Even worse are its namespacing decisions: All files in the same package share a single namespace, so variables in different files in the package can be referenced without an import or a prefix (leading to much confusion and searching).
 And to export an identifier from a package or struct, you start it with a capital letter.
-That means that you can no longer use uppercase as a clue to what's a type and what's an instance when reading code, and that hampers readability enormously.
-And we already had many perfectly-good ways of marking things for export: an `export` or `pub` keyword (lots of languages) or using underscores in front of private fields/names (Python).
+That means that you can no longer use uppercase as a clue to what's a type and what's an instance when reading code, hampering readability enormously.
+And we already had many perfectly-good ways of marking things for export: an `export` or `pub` keyword (lots of languages) or using underscores in front of private fields/names (Python), all of which are more clear in their intent.
 Last, Go's built-in functionality and standard library are so limited that it can stretch belief.
 Checking if a slice contains an element requires installing an additional module!
-The Go community and creators are obsessed with minimalism and simplicity, but it's just not clear to me that limiting your options so substantially actually yields better results, and it certainly makes programming slower and more unpleasant.
-A lot of things about Go feel like zagging for the sake of it and being able to claim some kind of language purity, rather than just building the most usable language.
+The Go community and creators are obsessed with minimalism and simplicity, but it's just not clear to me that limiting your options so substantially actually yields better code, and it certainly makes programming slower and more unpleasant.
+A lot of things about Go feel like zagging for the sake of it and wanting to claim some kind of language purity, rather than just building the most usable language.
-[^source]: Because we won't get a real traceback – errors as values don't automatically wrap themselves in a call stack the way exceptions in most languages do, since the language just passes them around like regular data and mostly doesn't touch them.
+[^source]: Finding the root cause of errors is especially tricky because errors as values don't automatically wrap themselves in a call stack the way exceptions in most languages do, since the language just passes them around like regular data and mostly doesn't touch them.
+[^slice_strings]: Experienced Go users may correctly disagree with this characterization.
+In fact, a slice of strings is a pointer value in Go, so it *can* be `nil` – returning `nil, err` in this function would work fine.
+The problem is that a `nil` value of type `[]string` is nearly indistinguishable from an empty slice, so it doesn't do much good: passing either to `len()` yields 0, and appending to either does the same thing (create a 1-element slice with the new item).
+This is another odd choice by Go's designers.